Chennai Central–Bangalore City line: History

-The Chennai–Trivellur sector was electrified in 1979–80, the Trivellur–Arakkonam–Chitteri sector in 1982–83, the Chitteri–Walajah Road (excl) sector in 1983–84, the Wallajah Road–Katpadi sector in 1984–85, the Katpadi–Jolerapettai sector in 1985–86, the Jolerapettai–Mulanur sector in 1990–91, the Mulanur–Bangarpet–Bangalore City sector in 1991–92.
+The Chennai–Tiruvallur sector was electrified in 1979–80, the Tiruvallur–Arakkonam–Chitteri sector in 1982–83, the Chitteri–Walajah Road (excl) sector in 1983–84, the Walajah Road–Katpadi sector in 1984–85, the Katpadi–Jolarpet sector in 1985–86, the Jolarpettai–Mulanur sector in 1990–91, the Mulanur–Bangarpet–Bengaluru sector in 1991–92.

 In the early 1950s legislation was passed authorizing the central government to take over independent railway systems that were there.
 On 14 April 1951 the Madras and Southern Mahratta Railway, the South Indian Railway Company and Mysore State Railway were merged to form Southern Railway.
 Subsequently, Nizam's Guaranteed State Railway was also merged into Southern Railway.
-On 2 October 1966, the Secunderabad, Solapur, Hubli and Vijayawada Divisions, covering the former territories of Nizam's Guaranteed State Railway and certain portions of Madras and Southern Mahratta Railway were separated from Southern Railway to form the South Central Railway.
+On 2 October 1966, the Secunderabad, Solapur, Hubballi and Vijayawada Divisions, covering the former territories of Nizam's Guaranteed State Railway and certain portions of Madras and Southern Mahratta Railway were separated from Southern Railway to form the South Central Railway.
 In 1977, Guntakal division of Southern Railway was transferred to South Central Railway and the Solapur division transferred to Central Railway.
 Amongst the seven new zones created in 2003 was South Western Railway, which was carved out of Southern Railway and South Central railway.